 The regulations and executive orders related to coronavirus are new to us all.
 It’s not surprising that many people in New Jersey are struggling to keep up with the changes.
 You may unintentionally violate the law or be falsely accused of doing so.

-At Clark, Clark & Noonan, LLC, we have years of experience representing clients as New Jersey criminal defense lawyers.
+At Clark & Noonan, LLC, we have years of experience representing clients as criminal defense attorneys in New Jersey.
 Like everyone else, we’re adapting to these new and challenging times.